-The Department of Medicine is organized into eleven divisions and can treat patients for something as routine as the flu, or provide comprehensive care for disease such as diabetes, cancer, heart or kidney disease.
+The Department of Medicine is organized into twelve divisions and can treat patients for something as routine as the flu, or provide comprehensive care for disease such as diabetes, cancer, heart or kidney disease.

 General internists are Doctors for Adults.
 General internists provide care for adults with simple and complicated medical problems, and provide both ongoing outpatient care and oversight of inpatient hospitalizations.

 General Internal Medicine | Contact: Deborah Shelby, 464-1775

 Cardiologists prevent, treat and diagnose conditions of the heart, blood vessel and circulation system.
 Interventional cardiologists perform cardiac catheterizations and procedures, including angioplasty.
 Electrophysiologists diagnose and treat disorders of the heart rhythm, often through catheterization techniques.

 Dermatologists are dedicated to the prevention, evaluation, treatment and management of patients with dermatological (skin) disorders.
 Our dermatologists offer a wide range of diagnostic services and treatments, including Mohs surgery.